VF-21: 1990s

 In February 1993, VF-21 took part in Exercise Team Spirit '93 with South Korea.
-BuNo 161606 as NF-201, an F-14A assigned to VF-21, crashed during ACM training on April 29, 1993 off Oshima, 174 km SE of Atusgi, the crew being rescued by an SH-60B from HSL-51 and an SH-3H Sea King from HS-12 aboard the Independence.
-On May 11, VF-21 departed with CVW-5 and the Independence, taking part in Spring Training '93 with the Royal Australian Navy from May 28 to June 2, 1993.
+BuNo 161606 as NF-201, an F-14A assigned to VF-21, crashed during ACM training on 29 April 1993 off Oshima, 174 km SE of Atusgi, the crew being rescued by an SH-60B from HSL-51 and an SH-3H Sea King from HS-12 aboard the Independence.
+On 11 May, VF-21 departed with CVW-5 and the Independence, taking part in Spring Training '93 with the Royal Australian Navy from 28 May – 2 June 1993.
 In September, they took part in ANNUALEX '93 with the JMSDF in the Sea of Japan before returning to Yokosuka.
-On November 17, they deployed on their second Southern Watch deployment as well as Somalia.
+On 17 November, they deployed on their second Southern Watch deployment as well as Somalia.

-After returning from this deployment on March 17, 1994, they took part in RIMPAC '94 against the USS Constellation near Hawaii, before taking part in contingency operations in response to the death of North Korea's first leader, Kim Il-Sung on July 8 and the Nuclear crisis on the Korean Peninsula.
+After returning from this deployment on 17 March 1994, they took part in RIMPAC '94 against the USS Constellation near Hawaii, before taking part in contingency operations in response to the death of North Korea's first leader, Kim Il-Sung on 8 July and the Nuclear crisis on the Korean Peninsula.
 In December, news came that VF-21 would be retired after 1995, with VF-154 taking on the role as the sole Tomcats squadron of CVW-5.

-On August 19, 1995, the squadron departed on its last ever deployment, this time to the Persian Gulf as part of Southern Watch.
-VF-21 returned from deployment on board the Independence to Atusgi on November 6, 1995, before the Independence arrived on the 8th at Yokosuka.
-Soon VF-21 was disestablished on January 31, 1996, the official ceremony being held on the January 12.
-Four of VF-21's F-14As were given to VF-154 while remaining 5 rest were transferred back to United States on December 12 (two to NAS Miramar and three to NAS Oceana).
+On 19 August 1995, the squadron departed on its last ever deployment, this time to the Persian Gulf as part of Southern Watch.
+VF-21 returned from deployment on board the Independence to Atusgi on 6 November 1995, before the Independence arrived on the 8th at Yokosuka.
+Soon VF-21 was disestablished on 31 January 1996, the official ceremony being held on the 12 January.
+Four of VF-21's F-14As were given to VF-154 while remaining 5 rest were transferred back to United States on 12 December (two to NAS Miramar and three to NAS Oceana).